Did you know?

-Umbrella shells are small, cone-shaped shells with a distinctive, concave base and convex top, giving them the appearance of an open umbrella.
+These small, cone-shaped shells with a distinctive, concave base and convex top, giving them the appearance of an open umbrella— have a surprisingly strong grip!
+They can hold tight to prey and resist powerful ocean currents.

 Umbrella shells, also known by their scientific name Umbraculum umbraculum, are a species of sea snail known for their unique and striking appearance.
 They are a part of the family Umbraculidae and can be found in the Pacific and Indian Oceans.
 These small, cone-shaped shells have a distinctive, concave base and convex top, which gives them the appearance of an open umbrella, hence their common name.

-You can also call it the Umbrella Sidegill, Umbrella Slug, Atlantic Umbrella Slug, Limpet, Nudibranch, Umbrella Pleurobranch, Mediterranean Umbraculum, Umbrella Sea Slug, or Umbrella Snail.
+They are also called Umbrella Sidegill, Umbrella Slug, Atlantic Umbrella Slug, Limpet, Nudibranch, Umbrella Pleurobranch, Mediterranean Umbraculum, Umbrella Sea Slug, or Umbrella Snail.

 Despite their attractive appearance and ecological importance, umbrella shells are not considered to be endangered.
 However, they can be threatened by several human activities.
 It is important to be aware of these threats and take the necessary steps to protect them and their surroundings.
-This article will delve deeper into the appearance, habitat, diet, reproduction, and threats of umbrella shells and provide a list of facts about this unique species.
-We will also answer some of the commonly asked questions at the end.
+This article will delve deeper into the details of umbrella shells.

 Appearance